lsst-sqre/qa-database/README.md

 AND v.visit = 'yyyy';
 ```

-TODO: summarize these values per visit (make use of scisql_median() function to compute median in the database, avg() could be used as an alternative)
+TODO: aggregate these values per visit (make use of scisql_median() function to compute median in the database, avg() could be used as an alternative)

 - Give me the process ccd logs of failed ccds in visit yyyy
 ```sql